bensama/winter-2020/cs240/cs240-notes.md

 - MyClass.java = source file
   - read, write, pixel, etc. will all be different .java files
 - MyClass.class = executable file

+## <span style="color:yellow">**01-13-2020** -- Java Fundaments cont'd</span>

+### Javadoc

+- Documentation for the Java class library
+- Creates documentation for your Java class automatically instead of you having to write documentation
+- Strings are instances of classes.
+  - String s = new String("Hello");